bhatti/api-mock-service/docs/openapi-guide.md

      "auth_token":"(__string__\\w+)"}
 ```

-## Discriminator / oneOf / anyOf Support (Plan A)
+## Discriminator / oneOf / anyOf Support

-Before Plan A, the parser always used the first `oneOf`/`anyOf` branch, silently ignoring all other variants.
-Now it generates **one scenario per variant**, so every branch is tested.
+The parser generates **one scenario per variant**, so every branch is tested — no variant is silently ignored.

 ### Without a Discriminator